CMSC447-Software-Engineering-I-SP2025/Team-1-Repository/README.md

 4. Delete the directory `/Backend/BoulderAPI.Tests/TestResults` so it doesn't interfere with your next coverage report.

 5. In your File Explorer or Visual Studio, locate the file `/Backend/BoulderBuddyAPI.Tests/coveragereport/index.html` and open it in your browser of choice.

+### Automatically generated code coverage reports (GitHub pushes/pull requests)

+1. The automated code coverage report generation triggers off one of three cases:
+	1. git push to the `Backend` directory
+	2. git push that updates `.gitignore`
+	3. pull request to `main` branch

+2. When you trigger the automated report, click the ✔, ❌, or 🔴 icon that displays next to the push/pull request on GitHub

+3. Open the `Upload test code coverage report artifact` step.
+Open the `Artifact download URL` displayed at the bottom of the console output

+4. Unzip the downloaded artifact folder

+5. Use your browser of choice to open the `index.html` file from inside the unzipped folder